 Harlequin Flower Facts

-- Most notably, the stunning Harlequin Flower possesses a most unusual pattern of colors.
+- Most notably, the term Harlequin Flower serves as the common name for an extremely impressive variety of flora.
+This holds true due to the fact that it possesses a most unusual pattern of colors.
 Consequently, this makes it readily distinguishable from other plants within its endemic range.

-- While that endemic range remains quite restricted, its distinctiveness led to its being a popular import.
-Therefore, it has become established in small locations outside of its native region.
+- Quite sadly, that endemic range appears to remain quite restricted.
+However, its distinctiveness led to the fabulous species becoming a highly popular import.
+Therefore, the plant has become reasonably well established in various small locations outside of its native region.

-- Further, it became common to portions of the United States.
+- Further, the marvelous work of Nature also became extremely common to portions of the United States.
 As a result, it now grows wild in certain portions of California.
+Nonetheless, it also appears to be continuing to spread, albeit in widely scattered and isolated pockets.

 - In addition, the Red List of South African Plants lists this gorgeous species as Vulnerable.
-This occurs because of its native range, restricted, to begin with, now faces the threat of habitat destruction.
+This listing for the Harlequin Flower occurs because of several factors.
+That fact primarily occurs because of its native range.
+Restricted to begin with, this now faces the threat of habitat destruction.

 Harlequin Flower Physical Description

 It’s worth noting that the gorgeous Harlequin Flower ranks as a small flower species.
-This happens because the long, thin stems of the flower average 12-14 in (30.5-35.5 cm) in height.
+However, this only serves to prove the point that size bears no relationship to impressiveness in Nature.
+This happens because the long, thin stems of the gorgeous and unique flower attain an average size of about 12-14 in (30.5-35.5 cm) in height.

-Further, its leaves typically display a pale green color and a highly tapered shape, as well.
-In addition, the marvelous blooms themselves usually average 3.25 in (8 cm) in diameter.
+Further, the lovely leaves of the remarkable plant typically display a comparatively pale green color.
+In addition, this foliage also display a highly tapered shape as well as the unusual color.
+Not only that, but the marvelous blooms themselves usually attain an average size measuring approximately 3.25 in (8 cm) in diameter.

 - Kingdom: Plantae